 23 Expert tips for Dating an Older Man

 So you’re thinking about dating an older man?
-Perhaps a guy you already know has the hots for you?
+Maybe an older guy you know has the hots for you?

-Or maybe there is this older guy that you would like to date and you want to him interested?
+Or perhaps there is an older guy that you want to date and he seems interested?

 What’s the best way to get his attention?